-Palace Way Opportunity zone fund is a $12,000,000 fund that invest in real estate development projects.
+Palace Way Opportunity zone fund is a $15,000,000 fund that invests in real estate development projects.
 We invest in new real estate development because that is where the returns are better than average.
-We like Mobile home parks, small business warehouse parks and multifamily projects.
-For more information and offering Prospectus Visit www.investpalaceway.com or please call 210-413-7230
+We like Mobile home parks, small business warehouse parks, and multifamily projects.
+For more information and offering Prospectus email me at Jim@palaceway.com please call 210-413-7230

 The Tax Cuts and Jobs Act of 2017 (TCJA) has provided additional tax benefits from investing in “Qualified Opportunity Funds.”
 These funds create a new tax incentive program designed to promote new investment capital into certain low-income and distressed communities throughout the country.
 They are referred to as Qualified Opportunity Zones.
 The program enables investors with unrealized capital gains to receive significant tax incentives for investing in these funds.